rjpereira/GetCleanData/CodeBook.md

 Available on the script, but not exported, you can also access tidy.data data frame which contains the mean and standard deviation of each measurement of each individual during a particular activity type.

+For more explanations about the steps and transformations used in the script, please refer to comments on the source file.

 For more information refer to file "UCI HAR Dataset/README.txt" of the raw data zip file.